AABUGS/GapMap/README.md

 When Windows loads a DLL, each section aligns to 0x1000 (4KB page boundary).
 Sections rarely end exactly on a page boundary, so the remaining bytes are zero-filled padding.
-These bytes are mapped, accessible, and share the page protection of the section they belong to.
-If the section is `.text`, the padding is already `PAGE_EXECUTE_READ`.
+These bytes are mapped and share the page protection of the section they sit in.
+Tail of `.text` = already `PAGE_EXECUTE_READ`.

 GapMap finds the largest `.text` tail gap across loaded system DLLs, writes a payload into the padding, and launches it.
 The pages are already executable — no protection